Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 ### I'm already using a module today, but its missing a feature, what should I do?

 You should use GitHub issues to propose changes or improvements for specific module.
-Issue request will be router to module owner that MUST respond to logged issues within 3 business days.
+Issue request will be router to module owner that **MUST** respond to logged issues within 3 business days.
 In case that module currently don't have owner, [AVM Core Team][AVMCoreTeam] will handle request.

 ### I am using module without owner.
-What will happened if i need update?
+What will happened if I need update?

 [AVM core team][AVMCoreTeam] will work to assign owner for every module, but it can happen during a time that there are modules without owner.
 If you would like to own that module, feel free to ask to take ownership.
 At this moment, only Microsoft FTEs can be module owners.